daltonbr/OpenGL/006-HowShadersWork/HowShadersWork.md

 # How Shaders Work in OpenGL

+Shaders are program that runs on our GPU.
+These hardware (GPU's) are designed to be much faster for specific tasks.

 Two of the most used shaders are **Vertex Shaders** and **Fragment Shaders**

-Some other examples of shaders are Tesselation, Geometry and Compute.
+Some other examples of shaders are Tessellation, Geometry and Compute.

 Shaders are used when the GPU start "drawing" our data.